 Southeast Asian racing

-After two successful seasons of this 4-valve formula, the southeast Asian races finally aligned with both Japan and New Zealand to use Formula Pacific from 1978 onwards.
+After two successful seasons of this 4-valve formula, the southeast Asian races finally aligned with both Japan and New Zealand to use Formula Pacific from 1978 onwards, although the rules for Malaysia's National Formula mentioned neither Atlantic or Pacific.
 The series faded away quite abruptly after 1982, when the FIA replaced Formula Atlantic and Formula Pacific with Formula Mondial, the Macau Grand Prix moved to Formula 3 rules, and Japan's Formula Pacific series was cancelled.

 These races were usually mentioned in British, Australian and New Zealand magazines, but full results were rarely published.
 If you can help us complete these records, please email Allen at email@example.com.